How Not to Summon a Demon Lord: Characters

-A magic automaton maid who was a originally a prototype AI-powered NPC that Takuma claimed and assigned to watch over the dungeon created by him.
+A magic automaton maid who was originally a prototype AI-powered NPC that Takuma claimed and assigned to watch over the dungeon created by him.
 In his shut-in days Takuma usually would talk about his feelings to her and due to her AI functions she was able to respond as she saw fit.
-She is materialized in the living world of Cross Reverie along the dungeon and later reunites with Diablo, becoming his most loyal servant.
+She is materialized in the living world of Cross Reverie along with the dungeon and later reunites with Diablo, becoming his most loyal servant.